Nebraska rips Maryland 54-7 to remain in bowl pursuit

 It was 17-0 when Spielman caught a 25-yard touchdown pass after two Terps tipped it in the end zone.
 A 16-yard toss from Martinez to Spielman helped the Cornhuskers go up 34-0 at the break, tying their largest halftime lead ever in a Big Ten game.

 Spielman finished with seven catches for 104 yards, becoming the first Nebraska player to have three seasons of 800 yards receiving.
+He started the day receiving an IV for the flu, Frost said.

 THE TAKEAWAY